pondurupurnachandrarao-cmd/CPP_Programs/README.md

 3. A C++ program to display the values of Datatypes - Integer, Float, String and Character..

 4. A C++ program to read two variables and print the sum of these two variables.

+5. A C++ program to read two variables and print all Arithmetic Operations.